hackerschoice/gsocket.io/deploy/index.md

 ACCESS: gs-netcat -s 2m1zidi1zkkmxjjj0z0jlj -i
 {% endhighlight %}

 <p class="panel-note" markdown="1">Get Involved.
 We are looking for volunteers to work on the website and a logo and to discuss new ideas.
-[Join us on telegram](https://t.me/thcorg).</p>
+[Join us](https://thc.org/ops).</p>

 <!-- Moved JS code as includes -->